ENGN2912B-2016/GPU_A/README.md

   $ mpic++ -o exe_file parallel_jacobi.cpp

-and then an exe_file will be created.
+ afterwards, an exe_file will be created.

 To run the executive file, type

   $ mpirun -n nproc exe_file 101

-  where the nproc represents the number pf processor the user would like to use and should be an even number, the argument right after exe_file is the number of nodes in each dimension similar to what is explained above.
+  where 'nproc' represents the number of processor the user would like to use and should be an even number, the argument right after exe_file is the number of nodes in both dimensions, again should be odd, similar to what is explained above.

-After running, the screen will output some information of running, like the exact error, number of iteration and wall-time of each processor.
+After running, the screen will output some information regarding this run, like the exact error, number of iterations and wall-time of each processor.
 Furthermore, there will be a out.txt, which contains the numerical results of unew.